Connaught is the Grianan of Ireland;

 The details of the structure would harmonize with this destination the aisles at one end, being for the dogs, that at the other for the wild beasts, and the central space for the actual conflict of which the spectators, massed round the exterior of the build- ing, would have a good view.
 In this supposition, the trilithon opes, which, from their lowness, could hardly be meant for the passage of men or women, would answer perfectly for the passage of the dogs and other animals, while the narrow pass between the two little apartments of the east end, would be intended for the use of the caretaker of these animals.
 Some confirmation of the view now advanced may be drawn from the old Irish name of the place, which is Maghereconrosse, and which signifies the Plain of the Dog of the wood, a designation that points unmistakeably to some peculiar connection of dogs with the spot.

-The mounment is positioned on the upper ledge overlooking Lough Gill on the south and in to the hills known as the Doons, and Keelougyboy Mountain to the north.
+The mounment is positioned on the summit of the hill overlooking Lough Gill on the south and in to the hills known as the Doons, and Keelougyboy Mountain, the Sleeping Giant to the north.
+To the east there is a clear view to O'Rourke's Table, the flat table-top hill said to have been used as an inauguration site by the O'Rourke chieftains of Breifne.
+To the west there is a fine view to Carns Hill and Knocknarea.
 Such a wide panorama is unusual for court cairns.
 Clearly Deerpark was a most important temple or centre of worship in the neolithic.

 Not far to the south east of the court cairn, in the large field stands a fairly well preserved wedge monument.
 In the same field further to the west is the large triple cashel (photo below), positioned on the sloping hill with fine views to the west and Lough Colga.
 There is a well-preserved souterrain at the centre of the cashel.
 Further again to the west is a second large cashel, this one much closer to the lake.